 There is a lot to enjoy about Halloween Horror Nights, and its problems (I think) are relatively minor as compared to its strengths.
 The big strength, I think, is the design of the mazes/houses.
 These can be hit or miss, but the best of them do an amazing job re-creating environments from films, or just creating environments from the ground up.

 The biggest misses for me in terms of the houses were those based on modern IP–including those I recognize.
-The Walking Dead one was the worst, which seemed to rest on whole zombie schtick, with a few nods to recognizable visuals from the film.
+In recent years, the Walking Dead and Stranger Things houses have been among the worst in this regard, resting on their laurels with recognizable visuals from the film.
 The problem was that beyond the “oh, I recognize that from my favorite [not for me, but maybe for someone] TV series!” moments, the whole thing was dull and monotonous.

 The scare zones were also very well done, particularly the icons one that featured stages with brief shows throughout the night.
 My personal preference is more towards the narrowly focused scare zones with a single concept than the ‘vague collection’ ones, but both work.
 These were a lot of fun to visit and revisit.